goadesign/goa/README.md

 to the corresponding resource action.
 It's not just the parameters though, each handler also has access to specific helper methods to generate the possible responses for that action.
-The metadata can also include validation rules so that the generated code can take care of validating the incoming request parameters and payload.
+The metadata can also include validation rules so that the generated code also takes care of validating the incoming request parameters and payload prior to invoking your code.

 The end result is controller code that is terse and clean, the boilerplate is all gone.
 Another big benefit is the clean separation